Best Belay Devices

 Most of the time, you will see devices that are crafted with both hot-forged aluminum and stainless steel.
 Both of which are tremendous alloys and provide an optimal body that will, user-willing, last you a long time.
 In addition to this, you will also encounter some belay devices that utilize a cable leash.
 If so, look out for specifications for the cable leash and how durable it is.

-As opposed to the first three criteria which are vitally important to ensure your safety, investment and ease of use, this is not necessarily a deal breaker.
+As opposed to the first few criteria which are vitally important to ensure your safety, investment and ease of use, this is not necessarily a deal breaker.
 But, with that being said, it is still a worthwhile feature in its own right.
 Granted, there may be some of you sitting there wondering how a few extra grams can make any difference whatsoever.
 Well, a few grams will not, but sometimes it ranges from 20 to 300 grams and that is quite a difference.
 Of course, you may still have the naysayers bringing up that as long as it is under a pound what could possibly be wrong?

 Truthfully, there is nothing wrong with a belay device that weighs a little more (and do not be fooled and think that light belay devices are not built strongly) but when you are belaying every gram does count.
 Think about it, climbing is not exactly an easy adventure and it helps to be in peak condition.
 If not, that 0.5 pounds of extra weight can begin to take its toll very quickly.
 Especially, when you consider all the other equipment you will be using.

 Expert Interviews & Opinions